InverterNetwork/contracts/docs/Modules/ListAuthorizer_Documentation.md

 `function transferAuthorization(address _who) external`

 This function transfers authorization from the calling address to a new one.
-It is essentially a relay function that routes the function call via the proposal.

 #### Parameters